John and Yoko: A Love Story: Plot

 Upset at Richard Nixon's 1972 re-election, John gets drunk and has sex with another woman, prompting Yoko to say she still loves him but that they need time apart.
 He goes to Los Angeles and begins an affair with music producer May Pang.
 He and Harry Nilsson are thrown out of the Troubadour nightclub for drunkenly heckling The Smothers Brothers.

-In 1974 Nixon resigns and Elton John collaborates on Lennon's song "Whatever Gets You Through the Night" for his new album Walls and Bridges, and makes a deal for a concert appearance if the song hits #1.
+In 1974, Nixon resigns and Elton John collaborates on Lennon's song "Whatever Gets You Through the Night" for his new album Walls and Bridges, and makes a deal for a concert appearance if the song hits #1.
 When it does, Lennon joins Elton's Madison Square Garden concert in November, and sings "Whatever Gets You Through the Night" with him.
 Afterwards, John encounters Yoko backstage and Elton reveals he had known she was in the audience.
-John and Yoko reunite, and on October 9, 1975, John's 35th birthday, Yoko gives birth by Cesarian section to their son Sean.
+John and Yoko reunite, and on October 9, 1975, John's 35th birthday, Yoko gives birth by Caesarean section to their son Sean.
 John learns that the deportation order against him has been overturned.

 John decides to retire to raise Sean for the first five years of his life, becoming a house spouse while Yoko runs a business.
 Three years later, Julian visits John and has a jamming session with him and three-year-old Sean.
 Kyoko wants to visit for Christmas but is unable to, leaving Yoko sad.

 In 1980, John is amazed by new-wave music and starts writing songs again for a new album.
 John and Yoko record first Double Fantasy, and then Milk and Honey.

 On December 8, after a recording session, John suggests they go on tour when the album is released.
 Yoko asks that they go and eat, but John wants to go home and see Sean.
-After arriving, John hears his name called, and turns to face a man pointing a gun at him and about to shoot.
+After arriving, John hears his name called, and turns to see a man pointing a gun at him, about to shoot.

+Onscreen text says, "John Lennon died on December 8, 1980".
+The picture during the credits shows John Lennon and Yoko Ono while the credits show the cast.